We are done hiring for the 2018 season!

 Come join our team for summer 2018!
 We’re looking for two rad individuals to work with us for the season.
-If you like what you see above and read below, please apply via CFAC’s Farm Link website or send us a direct email and we’ll send you to the application.
-We like to hire by Jan 15, so don’t dally if you’re thinking about it.
+If you like what you see above and read below, please apply via CFAC’s Farm Link website.
+If you have any trouble with that, send us a direct email and we’ll send you the application.
+We like to hire by Jan 1, so don’t dally if you’re thinking about it.

 START: April 1, 2018 or May 1, 2018

 END: October 30, 2018

 County Rail Farm is a small diverse Organic farm located in Western Montana, just west of Missoula.
 My name is Tracy Potter-Fins, I am a young queer headed toward my eighth season as farmer/business owner.
 My partner Margaret is also involved with the farm but mostly runs her own clothing company.
 Some of our main crops include salad greens, arugula, asparagus, cherry tomatoes, and english cucumbers.
 We welcome a variety of friends, visitors, and volunteers to the farm every summer, and enjoy the energy and excitement that they bring to our lives.
 Our summer employees are an incredibly important part of our operation.
 You not only plant, seed, weed, grow, eat, and sell with us, you also help us welcome the community to the farm throughout the season, during our Spring Planting Party, Four-Course Farm Dinner, and Fall Harvest Party.
 We grow for two Missoula Farmers Markets and sell wholesale through the Western Montana Growers Coop.
 We are an easy 20min drive from Missoula proper, close to hiking and fishing spots, and a short walk from swimming spots along the Clark Fork River.
 It is the perfect location to enjoy two-stepping, karaoke, and fine dining in Missoula, and an afternoon of fishing or hiking in the back-country.